awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

 When you publicly publish a container product, you make it visible to all AWS customers who can then subscribe and launch your product\.
 The AWS Marketplace Seller Operations team reviews the data in your product information, as well as your test calls to the AWS Marketplace Metering Service\.

+## Publishing add\-on products in Amazon EKS<a name="publishing-eks-add-on"></a>

+An Amazon EKS add\-on is software that provides supporting operational capabilities to Kubernetes applications but isn't specific to the application\.
+For example, an Amazon EKS add\-on includes observability agents or Kubernetes drivers that allow the cluster to interact with underlying AWS resources for networking, compute, and storage\.

+As a seller of container products with deployment options including Amazon EKS, you can publish a version of your product as an AWS Marketplace add\-on\.
+Your add\-on appears in the Amazon EKS console next to add\-ons maintained by AWS and other vendors\.
+Your buyers can deploy your add\-ons just as easily as they do the other add\-ons using the Amazon EKS console, API service endpoints, AWS CLI, or SDKs\.

+For more information, see [Amazon EKS add\-ons](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html) in the *Amazon EKS User Guide*\.

+### Preparing your container product as an AWS Marketplace add\-on<a name="preparing-eks-addon"></a>

+To publish your container product as an AWS Marketplace add\-on, it must meet the following requirements:
++ Your container product must be published in AWS Marketplace\.
++ Your container product must not use the Bring Your Own License \(BYOL\) [pricing model](https://docs.aws.amazon.com/marketplace/latest/userguide/pricing-container-products.html)\.
++ You must adhere to all [container\-based product requirements](https://docs.aws.amazon.com/marketplace/latest/userguide/container-product-policies.html) including pushing all container images and Helm charts into AWS Marketplace managed ECR repositories\.
+This includes open\-source images, for example, `nginx`\.
+Images and charts can't be hosted in other external repositories including, but not limited to, [Amazon ECR Public Gallery](https://docs.aws.amazon.com/AmazonECR/latest/public/public-repositories.html), Docker Hub, and Quay\.
++ You must create a [Helm chart](https://helm.sh/docs/chart_template_guide/getting_started/) for deploying your container product onto an Amazon EKS cluster\.
+To create a Helm chart the following requirements must be met:
+  + Your container product must be deployed into a Kubernetes namespace that is not an [initial namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) including the `default` namespace\.
+  + Your container product must include at least one Kubernetes service account\.
+The service account must be able to assume an [IAM role for service account](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to access any AWS services including services required for AWS Marketplace [container\-billing integration](https://docs.aws.amazon.com/marketplace/latest/userguide/container-products-billing-integration.html)\.

+### Submitting your container product as an Amazon EKS add\-on<a name="submitting-eks-addon"></a>

+1. Go to [Adding a new version of your product](https://docs.aws.amazon.com/marketplace/latest/userguide/container-product-getting-started.html#container-add-version) for the procedure to upload your container images and Helm chart to new repositories\.

+1. Add a new version of your container product, and select the **Helm chart** option for the **Delivery method**\.

+1. Gather the information in the following table for your add\-on\.
+**Add\-on table**
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/marketplace/latest/userguide/container-product-getting-started.html)

+1. Submit the data that you gathered in a [support request](http://aws.amazon.com/marketplace/management/contact-us) in AWS Marketplace while you're signed in to the AWS account that is registered as a seller\.
+**Note**
+The details portion of the support request form is limited to 1,000 characters\.
+If the data from your add\-on exceeds the form's character limit, submit the support request form with a brief message that describes your intent\.
+When you receive the automated email message that confirms the submission of your support request, send an email reply with the complete information about your add\-on\.

+### Restricting a version of your Amazon EKS add\-on<a name="restriciting-version-eks-addon"></a>

+You might want to restrict access to a version of your container product that is published as an Amazon EKS add\-on\.

+**Note**
+You can't restrict a version if doing so means that your public product has no public version\.

+1. Submit the required details in a [support request](https://aws.amazon.com/marketplace/management/contact-us) in AWS Marketplace while you're signed in to the AWS account that is registered as a seller\.

+1. For the required details to restrict your product, see the **Required for restrict change type** column in the [Submitting your container product as an Amazon EKS add\-on](#submitting-eks-addon) procedure\.

+1. Sign in to the [AWS Marketplace Management Portal](http://aws.amazon.com/marketplace/management/)\.

+1. Select **Server** from the **Products** menu\.

+1. On the **Server products** tab, select the product that you want to restrict\.

+1. From the **Request changes** dropdown list, choose **Update versions**, then choose **Restrict version**\.

+1. Select the version to restrict and then choose **Submit**\.

 ## Container product scans for security issues<a name="container-security"></a>

 When you create a change request to add a new version to your container product, we scan the container images included in that new version and check for security vulnerabilities\.
 To do this, we perform a layer\-by\-layer static scan on the image\.
 If we find critical vulnerabilities with remotely exploitable risk vectors, we provide you with a list of found issues\.
 We strongly recommend that you perform your own security analysis using a container image scanner such as Clair, Twistlock, Aqua Security, or Trend Micro to avoid delays in the ingestion and publishing process\.

 Your choice of base image for building your container images can have a significant influence on the security profile of the final image\.
 If you choose a base image that already has known critical vulnerabilities, they will be flagged because of the base layer, even if your application software layers are clean\.
-We recommend that you verify that you're starting with a vulnerability\-free base container before you build your images and submit them to AWS Marketplace\.
+We recommend that you verify that you're starting with a base container that is free of vulnerabilities before you build your images and submit them to AWS Marketplace\.